Publication

 Tacit Collusion by Pricing Algorithm with Rule-Based Rivals (Job Market Paper)

-Abstract: Pricing algorithms, especially reinforcement learning algorithms, have been widely used in the past decades for firms in competitive markets, which are very helpful for firms to capture more information of the market and their rivals.
-Existing literature has shown that, however, reinforcement learning algorithms could lead to supracompetitive prices without any communication between firms.
-In a framework of price competition between two firms both starting with a rule-based algorithm, we show evidence that (1) if one firm is competing using a reinforcement learning algorithm with a rule-based rival, the price is always going to weakly increase, and (2) if both firms are adopting, the one that adopts later would benefit more, and supracompetitive prices are obtained but the price change is ambiguous compared to the initial case.
-Our findings contribute to the literature by highlighting the importance of the order of algorithm adoption and the transition from rule-based algorithm to reinforcement learning algorithm, which makes it possible to compare the result with previous steady state in a more general case.
+Abstract: Pricing algorithms, especially reinforcement learning algorithms, have been widely used over the past decades for firms in competitive markets, helping them capture more information about the market and their rivals.
+Existing literature has shown that, however, reinforcement learning algorithms could lead to supracompetitive prices even without any communication between firms.
+In a framework of price competition between two firms both initially using rule-based strategies, we provide theoretical and simulation evidence that the prices of both firms weakly increase when one firm adopts an algorithm.
+We also find that the firm using a rule can ``free ride” and benefit more from the other firm’s algorithm adoption.
+Our findings contribute to the literature by highlighting the importance of the order of algorithm adoption and the transition from rule-based strategy to learning-based algorithm, demonstrate how the tacit collusion can occur in a broader circumstances.

 Detecting Algorithmic Collusion by Algorithms